digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Authentication problems often result in a `401` or `403` error.

-If an error response occurs, double check `~/.netrc` to confirm that `.netrc` is a source file (in root) and not a local file.
+If an error response occurs, double check `~/.netrc` to confirm that `.netrc` is in the correct location (in the root of your home directory, and not local to the quickstart or another directory).

 Docker
 ------